Microsoft 365 Data Backup

 Having a backup of your Microsoft 365 data mitigates the risk of losing access to important emails, documents and files for all your users.
 It is critical and will fill the gap between long-term retention and data protection.
-We can help in getting this set up for you.
-You send us a quick email here or you can give us a ring.
-We would me more than happy to chat this through with you in plain English.

 [i] Veeam customer survey, September 2019 3 IDC: Why a Backup Strategy for Microsoft Office 365 is Essential, 2019